Georgia's president accuses Russia of election meddling and urges the West to back protests

-TBILISI, Georgia (AP) — Georgia's president on Monday urged the West to support opposition protests of the official results of a weekend parliamentary election in which the governing party was declared victorious amid voting irregularities and allegations of Russian meddling.
+TBILISI, Georgia (AP) — Georgia's president on Monday urged the West to support opposition protests after the governing party was declared the winner of a parliamentary election that she alleged was rigged with the help of Russia.

 President Salome Zourabichvili, who refused to recognize the official results, told The Associated Press that the South Caucasus nation has fallen victim to Russian pressure aimed at derailing Georgia's plans to join the European Union.